pingel-org/axle/axle-docs/src/main/mdoc/tutorial/ProbabilityModel.md

 The sealed `Region[A]` trait is extended by the following case classes that form a way to describe expressions on the event-space of a probability model.
+In Measure Theory, these expressions are said to form a "sigma-algebra" ("σ-algebra")

-In order of arity, they are:
+In order of arity, they case classes extending this trait are:

 ### Arity 0